Banuba/ve-sdk-flutter-integration-sample/mddocs/ios_integration.md

 # iOS Integration Guide into Flutter project

-An integration and customization of Banuba VE UI SDK is implemented in **ios** directory of your Flutter project using native iOS development process.
+An integration and customization of Banuba Video Editor UI SDK is implemented in **ios** directory of your Flutter project using native iOS development process.

 ## Basic
 The following steps help to complete basic integration into your project.

 <ins>All changes are made in **ios** directory.</ins>
-1. __Add Banuba SDK dependencies__
+1. __Add Banuba Video Editor UI SDK dependencies__
-   Add iOS VE UI SDK dependencies to your Podfile.</br>
+   Add iOS Video Editor UI SDK dependencies to your Podfile.</br>
    [See example](https://github.com/Banuba/ve-sdk-flutter-integration-sample/blob/main/ios/Podfile).</br><br>

 2. __Add SDK Initializer class__
    Add [VideoEditorModule.swift](https://github.com/Banuba/ve-sdk-flutter-integration-sample/blob/main/ios/Runner/VideoEditorModule.swift) file to your project.
-   This class helps to initialize and customize VE UI SDK.</br><br>
+   This class helps to initialize and customize Video Editor UI SDK.</br><br>

 3. __Setup platform channel to start the SDK__
    Create ```FlutterMethodChannel``` in your ```AppDelegate``` instance to start ```VideoEditorModule```.</br>